PhenoAI/pheno-docs/markdowns-expanded/000-population/000-population.md

 ### Description

-Population characteristics of the Human Phenotype Project study participants including birth month and year, sex and study id.
+Population characteristics of the Human Phenotype Project study participants.

 ### Introduction

-Coming soon
+Population characteristics of the Human Phenotype Project include basic information about the participants regarding sex, living area, visits to the clinical testing center, and communication status.

 ### Measurment protocol
 <!-- long measurment protocol for the data browser -->